csun-comp587-s20/assign1/README.md

 ```

 The above command will list all the commits that have happened to your code, underneath the branch you're on.
 The first commit listed will be the one you just made, and will include your commit message.
+Press enter to see all the commits.
+Once you reached to `END` flag you can exit `log` by pressing `q`.

 ### Step 7: Push your Branch and Your Changes ###